-Strategic Challenges in International Climate and Energy Policy
+Strategic Challenges in International Climate and Energy Policy (completed)

 This is a major interdisciplinary research project undertaken jointly by CICERO (Center for International Climate and Environmental Research – Oslo; host institution), the Fridtjof Nansen Institute, and the Department of Political Science, University of Oslo.
 It will be organised as a research centre (CICEP), and Underdal will serve as Director of this centre.